|

 Martian Meteorites This site has been developed to fill a perceived need for an up-to-date source of accessible information specifically on Martian meteorites for educators, researchers and collectors.
 It is intended to be complementary to several other excellent websites, such as the NASA Mars Meteorite Compendium, which is a comprehensive summary of research information on Martian meteorites.
-A useful summary of all types of meteorites (including Martian examples) can be found on the Northern Arizona University website, and excellent images of most Martian (and other planetary) meteorites can be found on the Meteoris website.
-The author of the present site is an experienced educator and research scientist, who has been fortunate enough to be involved in initial and ongoing studies of many Martian meteorites (and who has benefited from the input of many generous colleagues, not all of whom are necessarily Martian afficionados).
+A useful summary of all types of meteorites (including Martian examples) can be found on the Northern Arizona University website.
 One colleague who deserves special mention is Dr. Ted Bunch, who not only has been a valued collaborator in our joint research on Martian meteorites, but who generously provided many of the thin section photomicrographs on the linked individual pages for Martian specimens (to be added soon).
 What are meteorites?
 Meteorites are objects

 composed of rock and sometimes metal which are derived from various